 This chapter addresses some salient features of the law relating to remedies in merger cases in India.

 Since the Indian merger control regime came into force in June 2011, there have been (at the time of writing) over 750 filings.
 To date, no combination has been prohibited.
 The vast majority of notified combinations have raised no competition concerns.
-However, in a small number of cases – around 35 to date – remedies (referred to as ‘modifications’ in the Act) have been required in order to secure clearance in Phase I, or, after investigation, in Phase II.
+However, in a relatively small number of cases – around 40 to date – remedies (referred to as ‘modifications’ in the Act) have been required to secure clearance in Phase I, or, after investigation, in Phase II.
 All of these cases may be found in the ‘Combinations’ part of the CCI’s website.
 There has been an active use by the CCI of its power to require remedies to address competition concerns before clearance.
-Ten cases have involved divestiture to address horizontal overlap concerns, with one of these – Bayer/Monsanto – also including non-structural remedies.
-In the recent Schneider Electric case, non-structural remedies alone were, unusually, used to address horizontal overlap concerns.
+Eleven published cases have involved divestiture to address horizontal overlap concerns, with one of these – Bayer/Monsanto – also including non-structural remedies.
+In the Schneider Electric case, non-structural remedies alone were, unusually, used to address horizontal overlap concerns.
 One case, PVR, involved the exclusion of certain business from the scope of the proposed combination.
-Seven cases have involved using non-structural remedies to address access concerns, spillover effects and consumer protection issues.
+Eight cases have involved using non-structural remedies to address access concerns, spillover effects and consumer protection issues.
 Sixteen cases have been exclusively concerned with non-compete clauses.
 A recent case, Hyundai and Kia, saw non-structural remedies used to address the risk of discrimination by a transportation services provider in which the two original equipment manufacturers (OEMs) sought to invest.

 After an outline of the applicable procedures, this chapter addresses the way in which the CCI has addressed competitive harm in its choice of remedies.
 The main elements of divestiture remedies are briefly addressed.
 The framework for securing compliance with modifications is then considered.